Fish & Chips Club Getting Started Guide

 - Abelson, Sussman

 The most effective way to learn a framework is by examining and understanding a non-trivial application that uses it.
-Learning by just reading API documentation is often slower, since it is harder to see how your applications will work in practice.
+Learning by just reading API documentation is often slower, since it's harder to see how your applications will work in practice.
 Any framework that doesn't give you such an example application isn't doing you any favors.

 Since .class files are included in the download, there is no initial need to perform a compile before running the application.
 Once you modify the source, then a compile will be needed in order to see your changes.

-(If you have followed these steps but still cannot launch the app successfully, just ask for email support.
+(If you have followed these steps below, but still cannot launch the app successfully, just ask for email support.
 Please include log files, if any, and a description of the problem.)

 Table of Contents